Wildlife Trade Portal

 The Wildlife Trade Portal is also connected to another tool called [TimberStats](https://experience.arcgis.com/experience/f334dde3d5bd4f9fb2ba02516bd48c45/page/INFO/).
 This site, launched on November 2024, allows you to explore timber trade data from the UN Comtrade database via API.
 It offers an Annual Trade Statistics Dashboard, where you can explore trade flows around the world, and an Annual Trade Discrepancies Dashboard, where you can find inconsistencies in reported trade between two countries.

-Access is immediate, but you have to “request an account”.
-You have to provide your workplace and personal information, plus some details of your work or you put “Freelance” in the workplace section and a brief explanation of what you are working on.
+You have to “request an account” but access is immediate.
+To get an account you need to provide your workplace and personal information, plus some details of your work/freelance activities.
 A confirmation email will be sent and after clicking on it, you are all set.

 This site uses media sources and contributions, also aproximates (date ranges, for example).
 This site may be a good place to start researching, but you may have trouble checking how official the data is.
 It is advisable to search for original sources from the results provided on this site.
 All information is obtained from open sources and there is no information about the fact checking process.